flouciel/flouciel.github.io/src/content/blog/update-note.md

 ## A Small Photo Page

 I finally added a [photo page](/photos) to the site.
 Nothing big, just a few of my favorite shots.
-Felt like I wanted a quieter place to collect the ones that still feel good after a while.
+Feel like I wanted a quieter place to collect the ones that still feel good after a while.

 It’s inspired by [Anthony Fu’s site](https://antfu.me/photos), which I’ve always liked for how calm and honest it feels.
 I’m not a photographer or anything.
 Just enjoy taking quick shots here and there, mostly with my old Pixel phone.
 I switched to an iPhone not long ago, but honestly I don’t really like how the photos turn out.
 Most of the stuff I liked came from that old Pixel.